john-mayou/personal-site/frontend/public/content/general/intro/README.md

 - Frontend: IDE-style Markdown editor w/ syntax highlighting
 - Markdown Preview: Using a custom Markdown-to-HTML compiler written in Ruby

-I’m still growing, but I reflect deliberately and ship faster each time around.
-I’d like to bring the same enthusiasm for learning to your engineering team, to make a meaningful impact.
+I’m still growing, but I consistently reflect and ship faster with high quality each iteration.
+I’d like to bring the same enthusiasm for learning to your engineering team, and make a meaningful impact.

 ---